Chigaga/area_calculation/README.md

 ## Method

-A detailed description of the area calculation method can be found in the research paper titled *"On the three-dimensional relation between the coronal dimming, erupting filament and CME: Case study of the 28 October 2021 X1.0 event by Chikunova et al. (2023)", submitted*.
+A detailed description of the area calculation method can be found in the research paper *G. Chikunova, T. Podladchokova, K. Dissauer, A.M.
+Veronig, M. Dumbovic, M. Temmer, E. Dickson, 2023, submitted: "On the three-dimensional relation between the coronal dimming, erupting filament and CME: Case study of the 28 October 2021 X1.0 event"*.
 We recommend referring to this paper for a comprehensive understanding of the methodology.

 ## Code repository
 The code can be accessed in the following Python notebook: